Negative pressure in shear thickening band of a dilatant fluid: Numerical Simulation

+in the 3-$d$ simulations.
+The time and the length units given by Eq.(\ref{unit}) are listed also in Table \ref{parameters} for the present system with {$\rho = 1.75\times 10^3 {\rm kg/m^3}$}.

-We performed three-dimensional (3-$d$) simulations for the Taylor-Couette flow using a fluid dynamic model of a dilatant fluid \cite{nakanishi1,nakanishi2}.
-The model is based on the incompressible Navier-Stokes equation with a phenomenological scalar field $\phi$, which is supposed to represent the internal structure of the medium, such as the contact number of grains.
-The viscosity of the medium $\eta$ is a function of $\phi$, and local value of $\phi$ is driven by the shear deformation to the value $\phi^*$ determined by the local {shear} stress $S$ of the medium.
-Assuming simple functional forms for $\eta(\phi)$ and $\phi^*(S)$, we have already demonstrated that the model reproduces basic properties of a dilatant fluids such as DST, the hysteresis upon changing shear rate, or instantaneous solidification by an external impact\cite{nakanishi1}.
-The shear thickening oscillation had been predicted by this model and was experimentally observed as had been predicted\cite{nakanishi2}.
+We have already demonstrated that the model reproduces basic properties of a dilatant fluids such as DST, the hysteresis upon changing shear rate, or instantaneous solidification by an external impact\cite{nakanishi1}.
+The shear thickening oscillation had been predicted by this model and was experimentally observed as had been predicted\cite{naga}.

 We employ the Highly Simplified Marker and Cell (HSMAC) algorithm\cite{hirt} for numerical simulations.
-As for the boundary conditions at the cylinder and the rod surfaces, we emulate the ones in our experiment, i.e. the no-slip fixed boundary at the outer cylinder and the no-slip boundary with a given average shear stress at the center rod, ignoring the mass of the rod.
+As for the boundary conditions at the cylinder and the rod surfaces, we emulate the ones in our experiment, i.e. the no-slip fixed boundary at the outer cylinder and the no-slip boundary with the rotating center rod, which rotates so as to give an average shear stress on the surface equal to the applied shear stress $S_e$; we ignore the mass of the rod.
 As for the boundaries in the rotating axis direction, however, we employ the periodic boundary condition for simplicity.
-The center rod rotates so as to give a constant shear stress {$S_e$} on the surface.
-We set diameter of the center rod $d=2$, the flow width $h=1.5$ and the fluid depth $\ell=2.6$ in the dimensionless unit defined in \cite{nakanishi2}.
+We set diameter of the center rod $d=2$, the flow width $h=1.5$ and the fluid depth $\ell=2.6$ {by the units (\ref{unit})}.
 With the parameters for the present medium, they are comparable with the ones for our experimental set up.